-(radium Ra 223 dichloride)
+(radium Ra 223 dichloride) Injection, for Intravenous Use

 Radium Ra 223 dichloride, an alpha particle-emitting pharmaceutical, is a radiotherapeutic drug.

 Xofigo is supplied as a clear, colorless, isotonic, and sterile solution to be administered intravenously with pH between 6 and 8.

 Each milliliter of solution contains 1,100 kBq radium-223 dichloride (30 microcurie), corresponding to 0.58 ng radium-223, at the reference date.
 Radium is present in the solution as a free divalent cation.

 Each vial contains 6 mL of solution (6,600 kBq (178 microcurie) radium-223 dichloride at the reference date).
 The inactive ingredients are 6.3 mg/mL sodium chloride USP (tonicity agent), 7.2 mg/mL sodium citrate USP (for pH adjustment), 0.2 mg/mL hydrochloric acid USP (for pH adjustment), and water for injection USP.

 The molecular weight of radium-223 dichloride, 223RaCl2, is 293.9 g/mol.

 Radium-223 has a half-life of 11.4 days.
 The specific activity of radium-223 is 1.9 MBq (51.4 microcurie)/ng.